See my book reviews on

 They then draw the logically unsupported conclusion that this physical - quantum - particle is equivalent to the traditional pre- Christian Greek-Western idea of the individual "soul."

 The existence of such previous ancestor-life memories in a genetic descendant would still be only a physical phenomenon, since the detection and transmission mechanisms are empirical and physical.
 Memory itself is a process of secretion of proteins that constitute "engrams" of that experience.

-It is still an invalid leap of logic to conclude - from the experimental data - that there is some non-corporeal entity or core beyond the physical entity in which such memories were recovered, detected, reported and verified.
+It is still an invalid leap of logic to int - from the experimental data - that there is some non-corporeal entity or core beyond the physical entity in which such memories were recovered, detected, reported and verified.
 The novel refers to actual data the may indicate transgenerational memory.
 How does memory from an ancestor come to us?

 But in the procedures of experimental science, I don't see how it can yield a valid metaphysical conclusion.
 It is still a leap of faith in the conclusion.
 The process may provide what qualifies as anecdotal, but not scientific or forensic, evidence.
 The reasoning here requires a final doctrinaire deductive conclusion.